NumberHound/Data/Posts/The Hidden Side to Moneyball/README.md

 The data of movie seconds for each player was self collected and could have some extremely minor inaccurarcies to the second.

+The data on all baseball statistics was obtained from [Baseball Reference](https://www.baseball-reference.com/teams/OAK/2002.shtml)